 - Make a brown butter frosting for banana bars

-- Substitute the melted butter in these rice krispie treats
+- To make my favorite brown butter rice krispie treats

 - Turn classic banana bread into a nutty, caramelized version